Josh-Savvy/car_rental_website_autochek/README.md

 Open your web browser and navigate to http://localhost:3000 to access the AutoMobile Car Rental website.

+## Features

-Car Listings
+### Car Listings

-View a list of available cars for rent.
+-   View a list of available cars for rent.
-Filter cars based on criteria such as model, brand, and price range.
+-   Filter cars based on criteria such as model, brand, and price range.
-Detailed information and images for each car listing.
+-   Detailed information and images for each car listing.

-Contributing
+## Contributing

-If you would like to contribute to the development of AutoMobile Car Rental, please follow our contribution guidelines.
+If you would like to contribute to the development of this website, kindly fork this repo and leave me a PR after, or reach out to me privately.

-License
+## License

 This project is licensed under the MIT License.

-Thank you for choosing AutoMobile Car Rental.
 If you have any questions or encounter issues, please feel free to open an issue.
-Happy driving!
+Thank you!

 ```